-Story Development: Taking Your Draft to the Next Stage
+Story Development: Taking Your Draft to the Next Stage (Sold out)

 Have you completed a first draft of a full length work, and wish to tackle an in-depth rewrite to propel your work through the developmental stages to a final manuscript?
 Are you about to begin a rewrite but are unsure what to develop/emphasise, and what to compress/edit and why, and for what effect?